Zuma’s trial postponed until October in South Africa

-Zuma wasn’t present for the two-day hearing that ended Wednesday after he was released from an unrelated 15-month jail sentence on medical parole earlier this month and has been receiving treatment for an undisclosed illness at an unnamed hospital, according to his foundation.
+Zuma wasn’t present for the two-day hearing that ended Wednesday after he was released from an unrelated jail sentence this month on medical parole.
+He has been receiving treatment in a hospital for an undisclosed illness, according to his foundation.

-The 79-year-old Zuma, who was president of South Africa from 2009-18, faces charges of corruption, racketeering, money laundering, tax evasion and fraud relating to a multi-billion dollar arms deal the South African government signed with French company Thales in 1999.
+The 79-year-old Zuma, who was president of South Africa from 2009-18, faces charges of corruption, racketeering, money laundering, tax evasion and fraud relating to a multibillion-dollar arms deal the South African government signed with French company Thales in 1999.

-Zuma is accused of accepting bribes for years to give the deal political protection and shield it from investigation.
-The charges relate to the time before Zuma was president but a politician on the rise, and include the time he served as deputy president of South Africa from 1999-2005.
+Zuma is accused of taking bribes and accepting favors to protect the deal from scrutiny.
+The charges relate to the time before Zuma was president but when he was a politician on the rise, and include the time he served as deputy president of South Africa from 1999-2005.
 Zuma and Thales, which is also charged in the case, deny wrongdoing.